-To promote the conservation, sound management, and sustainable use of Indiana's wildlife and wildlife habitat through education, advocacy, and action.
+Our Mission is to promote the conservation, sound management, and sustainable use of Indiana's wildlife and wildlife habitat through education, advocacy and action.

-The Indiana Wildlife Federation has played a part in conserving Indiana's natural resources for over half a century.
-As the nonprofit, grass-roots affiliate of the National Wildlife Federation*, IWF works to promote the wise use of our renewable resources through educational programs like National Wildlife Week and the Backyard Wildlife Habitat.
+The Indiana Wildlife Federation has played a part in conserving Indiana's natural resources since 1938.
+As the nonprofit, grass-roots affiliate of the National Wildlife Federation*, IWF works to promote the wise use of our renewable resources through educational programs like Certified Sustainable Trails and the Backyard Wildlife Habitat.

-The Indiana Wildlife Federation works with state agencies and other similar organizations to monitor Indiana's wildlife and habitats, including Hoosier lakes and rivers, air, and soil.
-We pay particular attention to legislation that affects Indiana's sportsmen and women, wildlife watchers, and conservationists, and of course our state's wildlife and wildlife habitat.
+The Indiana Wildlife Federation works with state agencies and other organizations to monitor Indiana's wildlife and habitats, including Hoosier lakes and rivers, air, and soil.
+We pay particular attention to legislation that affects Indiana's conservationists, wildlife watchers, sportswomen and men--and of course our state's wildlife and wildlife habitat.

 As our organization grows, we are also involved in national issues that affect Indiana's resources.
 As the state affiliate for the National Wildlife Federation, we utilize the resource of program staff that works directly on national issues such as "Clean the Rain,” which promotes reducing mercury contamination in our air and subsequently our water resources.
 As fish consumption advisories increase across the U.S., this campaign serves as an important tool for the Indiana Wildlife Federation to increase awareness about mercury contamination in Indiana's lakes and rivers.